consen/dotfiles/README.md

 ###### 1. vim-stripper

-* `:Strippper`: Strips trailing whitespaces current file or text selected in visual mode.
+* `:Strippper`: Strips trailing whitespaces of current file or text selected in visual mode.

 ###### 2. NERDCommenter